WilliamMurray-research/2026-0004-D/README.md

 A deterministic pipeline combining telemetry, symbolic reasoning, a scene DSL, and procedural rendering.
 `systems architecture` `DSL design` `Prolog` `deterministic graphics`

-_This repository is currently private due to its integration with proprietary rendering and telemetry tooling that cannot be publicly distributed.
+_This repository is currently private due to its integration with proprietary tooling that cannot be publicly distributed.
 The project remains indexed within the programme, and a public‑safe variant will be released once the proprietary components are abstracted behind governed interfaces._

 ---